Validated by York St. John University

 Duration and Attendance

-Students will study a specialist unit relevant to decision-making in either a Business or Public Sector context.
-They will then go on to produce a dissertation relevant to their chosen sector that allows them to fully investigate the application of management policies and practices to resolve problems and achieve strategic goals.
+A number of assessment methods are used including written assignments, practical assignments, presentations and evaluation of the workplace environment.
+You will go on to produce a dissertation relevant to your chosen sector, allowing you to fully investigate the application of management policies and practices, to resolve problems and achieve strategic goals.

 |Fee 2017/18 (starts)||Fee 2018/19 (starts)|